 Let’s, divide the above solution into three simple steps to understand it more precisely and effectively.

 So, first is to put all the desired data into the following given format total debt value, cost of debt (%), tax rate (%), total equity value, and cost of equity (%).

 Now, we need to calculate the total value of capital (debt+equity), and the weightage of both equity and debt values.
 Hence, the following image is showing the calculation of the weightage of both stocks.

 Last and most importantly, we need to use the WACC formula in excel as shown in the following image.

 E22 = Weightage of Equity

 E8 = Cost of Debt (%)

 E10 = Tax Rate (%)

 WACC Calculation Excel Template

-Also, you can download the template of WACC calculator in Excel sheet by clicking on the button or use calculator online.
+Also, you can download the template of the WACC calculator in Excel sheet by clicking on the button or using calculator online.